Accessibility statement for Moodle

 Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website.
-If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, contact our Marketing and Communications Manager on 01206 872001 or contact our communications team by email.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please contact: Email the Communications team.

 Contacting us by phone or visiting us in person